-The founding document of the modern revolutionary workers movement explains why communism is not a set of preconceived principles but rather a line of march for the working class toward power, "springing from an existing class struggle, a historical movement going on under our very eyes."
+The founding document of the modern revolutionary workers movement, published in 1848, explains why communism is not a set of preconceived principles but the line of march of the working class toward power, "springing from an existing class struggle, a historical movement going on under our very eyes.
 Reissue.
 90 pp.

 Analyzes media coverage, political speeches, films and television shows to demonstrate the role that language and symbolism have played in framing the health care debate, shaping policy making and influencing public perceptions of problems in the health care system.
 Reprint.
 192 pp.